Skip to main content

 Pantoprazole and omeprazole are PPIs that treat heartburn symptoms from GERD and erosive esophagitis

-Pantoprazole and omeprazole are two proton pump inhibitors (PPIs) that are used to treat digestive conditions.
-Both drugs can be used for gastroesophageal reflux disease (GERD), a more chronic form of heartburn, and erosive esophagitis.
+Pantoprazole and omeprazole are proton pump inhibitors (PPIs) used to treat digestive conditions.
+Both drugs are used to treat damage and inflammation of the esophagus (erosive esophagitis) due to gastroesophageal reflux disease (GERD).
 They work by decreasing acid secretion in the stomach.
 While pantoprazole and omeprazole are similar medications, they also have some differences.

 What are the main differences between pantoprazole and omeprazole?

-Pantoprazole is the generic name for Protonix and can only be purchased with a prescription.
-It is FDA-approved to treat GERD in adults and children aged 5 years and older.
+Pantoprazole is the generic name for Protonix and is only available with a prescription.
+It is FDA approved to treat inflammation of the esophagus due to GERD in adults and children aged five years and older.
 Pantoprazole is supplied as a delayed-release tablet or liquid suspension.
 It can also be administered as an intravenous (IV) injection at a hospital or clinic.

-Omeprazole is known by its brand name, Prilosec, and can be purchased with a prescription or over-the-counter.
-Like pantoprazole, it works as a proton pump inhibitor to treat GERD.
-However, it is also FDA-approved to treat helicobacter pylori (H. pylori) infections, duodenal ulcers, and stomach ulcers.
-Omeprazole can treat GERD in adults and children aged 1 year and older.
+Omeprazole, also known by its brand name, Prilosec, can be purchased with a prescription or over the counter (OTC).
+It works similarly to pantoprazole as a PPI and can be used to treat erosive esophagitis due to GERD in adults, children, and infants one month and older.
 It comes as a delayed-release capsule, tablet, and liquid suspension.

 Main differences between pantoprazole and omeprazole